mohit2b/EcoSage/README.md

   year={2024}
 }
 ```
 This code has been adapted from the "[MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4)" paper.
+We made changes in minigpt_base.py to get our code (ecosage).

 # Contact